Definition of Innovation:

 Innovation, Health and Wealth.
 Accelerating Adoption and Diffusion in the NHS.(2011)

-We know the NHS continues to face tough times in light of the on-going difficult financial climate.
-Innovation has a vital role to play by improving the quality of patient care and releasing savings through productivity.
+We know the NHS continues to face tough times in light of the on-going difficult financial climate and Innovation has a vital role to play by improving the quality of patient care and releasing savings through productivity.
 Innovation is important to the NHS, for three reasons;

 - Innovation transforms patient outcomes.